rhdunn/xqt-kotlinx-lsp/README.md

 The `karma.browser` build property configures the name of the browser to use in the Kotlin/JS tests when run on the browser.

+#### karma.browser.channel
+The `karma.browser.channel` build property configures the name of the development/release channel of the browser used to run the Kotlin/JS tests.

 #### nodejs.download
 The `nodejs.download` build property configures whether the build should download node when building and running the Kotlin/JS targets.
 If this is false